 1. We are committed to transparent and fair pricing for everyone.
 We don’t add extra charges or hidden fees for our corporate customers.
 All prices and discounts may be viewed on our standard purchase page or our enterprise page.

 2. We respect your confidential information.
 WordRake does not rely on user-reported data or machine learning because it never communicates with the cloud and never tracks usage.
 We value your privacy and will never track your usage, record your documents, or sell your information.

 Our Community of Users

 Writing should be clear and succinct whatever its purpose.
 Though WordRake was conceived as software for editing legal writing, it has been embraced across all industries.
 Thousands of lawyers, editors, executives, doctors, marketers, and other sophisticated writers from AMLAW 100 firms, Fortune 500 companies, and government agencies have been using WordRake since 2012.
-More than 98% of our biggest customers renew.
+Most of our biggest customers renew.
 Read our testimonials.